ansell/csvsum/README.md

     ./csvjoin --input src/test/resources/com/github/ansell/csvjoin/test-source.csv --other-input src/test/resources/com/github/ansell/csvjoin/test-source-other.csv --mapping src/test/resources/com/github/ansell/csvjoin/test-mapping.csv

-# Access Mapper

-Access Mapper inherits the functionality of CSV Mapper, so all of the functions and languages available to the CSV Mapper program are available here.

-In addition, it adds another supported language, Access.
-Primary and foreign keys are linked using rows in the mapping column that point from either 1-1 or Many-1 relationships.
-1-Many relationships are not supported due to the way each output row is generated based on a single base row from the base table.
-The base table is chosen based on the table referenced in the first mapping row of the mapping CSV file.
-Tables are merged based on the Left Outer Join pattern.

-## Usage

-Run accessmap with --help to get usage details:

-    ./accessmap --help

-Run accessmap with a sample access file:

-    ./accessmap --input src/test/resources/com/github/ansell/csvaccess/test-source.accdb --mapping src/test/resources/com/github/ansell/csvaccess/test-mapping.csv --output target/ --debug true

 # CSV to SQL Uploader

 CSV to SQL Uploader uploads from a CSV file to a SQL Database, including dropping and creating the table as necessary.